Comxx/bambu-lab-pushover-notify/README.md

-# Comxx Bambu Labs X1C Python Monitor and Pushover Notifier
+# Comxx Bambu Labs X1C Python Monitor, Pushover Notifier and Wled control.
 This script will monitor the Bambu X1C and send pushover notifications on gcode_state changes also gets HMS data from the printer and sends to pushover.
+It will alos use WLED to control Led strip when opening the chamber door.

 Thanks to [ChadDevOps](https://github.com/ChadDevOps) for the original script.